rse/babel-plugin-named-params/README.md

-- *Function Declaration and Transpilation*: Although the named parameters need a Babel-based transpilation theirself, the function declarations should not be transpiled to ECMAScript 5, as Babel would remove parameters with defaults from the function declaration.
-To be able to use function declarations of the form `fn (a, b, c = def1, d = def2) { ... }` you have to at least target Node 8 with the help of `@babel/preset-env` or the underlying `func-params` utility function will to be able to determine the `c` and `d` parameters.
+- *Function Declaration and Transpilation*: Although the named parameters need a Babel-based transpilation theirself, the function declarations should not be transpiled to a target environment below ECMAScript 2015, as Babel would remove parameters with defaults from the function declaration.
+To be able to use function declarations of the form `fn (a, b, c = def1, d = def2) { ... }` you have to at least target an ECMAScript 2015 environment like Node 6 with the help of `@babel/preset-env` or the underlying `func-params` utility function will to be able to determine the `c` and `d` parameters.